-Population concentration also contributed in a rather significant way both to urbanization and to state formation processes as well as to increasing complexity.
+Population concentration also contributed to increasing complexity.
 In particular, the contact density within a polity is a very important factor for state formation.
 Archaeologists note that population concentration leads to a spatial structuring of settlements (Adams 1966; Wright and Johnson 1975).
 The larger the population density, the more pronounced is the structuring of society, including its spatial organization (Girenko 1991: 91).

-Since the density in urban communities is usually larger than in rural societies, the politogenetic processes within the former have certain peculiarities in comparison with rural societies.
+Since the density in urban communities is usually higher than in rural societies, the politogenetic processes within the former have certain peculiarities in comparison with rural societies.
 The patterns of statehood development are also different due to the presence or lack of cities' political dominance over rural neighborhood.